adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 So as an indie game developer, you’re not just competing with the 1000 other games released this month.
 You’re also competing with the thousands of other games that have already been released, **plus** the 1000 games per month that will be released in future too!
 Holy data points, Batman!

 ### Shut up and take my money!
 Most of us are probably aware that the mobile game market is dominated by the free-to-play business model.
 While that wasn’t the case when smartphones and the first app stores were launched over a decade ago, that’s the reality now.
-And that’s what happens when there are over a million games in mobile app stores and smartphone users are used to getting things for free.
+And that’s what happens when there are over a million games in mobile app stores, and smartphone users are used to getting things for free.
 Convincing anyone to pay up-front for a mobile game in that kind of environment is a tough ask.

 But you’ll be relieved to know that the opposite is true on Steam.
 The vast majority of games on Steam are paid.